 2. Acceptance.
 Acceptance of deliverables will be effected upon University completion of deliverables identified in Box 8 on the University premises or when electronic deliverable has been submitted.
 Customer has the right to inspect and evaluate work performed or being performed, at all reasonable times and in a manner that will not unduly delay the work.

 4. Liability.
 Customer acknowledges that access to the Services and Materials is not controlled or video-monitored and that access is on the honor system.
-University is not responsible for any damage to Customer Material, no matter the cause, including but not limited to damage caused by negligence, mistake, power outage, other user errors, or theft.
+University is not responsible for any damage to Customer's Materials, no matter the cause, including but not limited to damage caused by negligence, mistake, power outage, other user errors, or theft.
 Customer is solely responsible for any liability arising out of Customer’s use of or reliance upon Deliverables or anything generated from the Deliverables.

 5. Validity.
-This quotation is valid for 45 days from the date of quotation.
+This Quotation is valid for 45 days from the date of quotation.